 Throughout my years of practice I have worked with people from many different backgrounds and a wide age range.
 I have a broad experience in working with loss and bereavement, anxiety, depression,trauma, work related stress, physical/emotional/sexual abuse, domestic violence and self esteem issues.

 My journey with bereavement counselling started in 2016 when as a student in the University of Edinburgh I completed a training course on grief and bereavement.
-This gave me the opportunity to enrol and work with Cruse Bereavement Care Scotland for the subsequent years to come and to make loss and grief my niche.
+This gave me the opportunity to enrol and work with Cruse Bereavement Care Scotland for the subsequent years to come.

 The generic,public idea about grief is that it is only connected to the death of a loved one.
 Grief however lies behind every loss that we experience in life.
 Grief is closely connected to happy or painful life transitions like a wedding or the birth of a child.
 It is connected to anxiety, trauma, the loss of self and identity, the loss of health or any kind of addiction.